Jorhat: Demographics

 Hindus were 87.49% of the population, while Muslims were 10.50% and Christians 0.62% of the population respectively.

 Scheduled Castes and Scheduled Tribes are 6.40% and 1.84% of the population respectively.

 Languages

 Assamese is the predominant language and is spoken by 70.08% of the population, while Bengali was spoken by 12.27%.
 Hindi (11.60%) and Bhojpuri (1.01%) are spoken by migrants from the Gangetic plains, such as traders and labourers.
+Ethnic languages like Mising and Deori are also spoken by the respective ethnicity.
 Other small languages in the city include Marwari, Sadri, Santali, Sora and Odia which in total are spoken by 5.04% of the population.

 Culture

-Jorhat has contributed in the fields of arts, culture and tradition of the contemporary Assamese society.
+Jorhat has rich contributions in the fields of arts, culture and tradition of the contemporary Assamese society.
 In 1896, Jorhat Theatre was established to perform cultural activities and dramas by some renowned people of the town.
 The Chandrakanta Handique Bhawan, the headquarters of Asam Sahitya Sabha was established in 1926.
 Jorhat has produced creative writers, historians and journalists.
 Birendra Kumar Bhattacharya, the first Assamese to win India's highest literature award, the Jnanpith Award, was from Jorhat.